alsolera/VideoF2B/docs/source/camera-placement.rst

 #.
 Deploy your tripod at the selected location.
 Weigh it down if possible so that it remains stable.
 #.
 Mount the camera on the tripod.
 The result video must be in landscape orientation.
 If using a mobile
    device, this means that you must orient the device horizontally.
 #.
-Adjust the tripod so that the camera height is approximately between 1.0 — 1.5 m (about 3 — 5 ft).
+Adjust the tripod so that the camera height is approximately between 1.0—1.5 m (about 3—5 ft).
 #.
 Turn on the camera and make sure it is in video mode.
 In photo mode the aspect ratio of the image frame
    will likely be different from that of the video, resulting in incorrect alignment.
 #.
 Point the camera approximately at the center of the circle.
 #.
 Tilt the camera upward so that there is a visible margin between the pilot's feet at the center of the
    circle and the bottom edge of the frame.
 During this adjustment make sure that the camera is :term:`level`.
-Most modern cameras have a built-in leveling guide — take advantage of it.
+Most modern cameras have a built-in leveling guide—take advantage of it.
 #.
 Pan the camera so that the frame's vertical centerline aligns with the center of the flight circle.

 When the above steps are followed, you will find that the top of the flight hemisphere is near the top of the